U.S. hospital shares drop as Republicans weigh healthcare repeal

-NEW YORK U.S. hospital stocks dropped on Tuesday as Republicans in the U.S. House of Representatives said they were considering a renewed push to repeal and replace Obamacare, after the effort failed last week.
+NEW YORK, March 28 U.S. hospital stocks dropped on Tuesday as Republicans in the U.S. House of Representatives said they were considering a renewed push to repeal and replace Obamacare, after the effort failed last week.

-Shares of Community Health Systems Inc (CYH.N) dropped 7.6 percent and Tenet Healthcare Corp (THC.N) shares fell 4.8 percent at mid-afternoon.
-HCA Holdings Inc (HCA.N), Universal Health Services Inc (UHS.N) and Envision Healthcare Corp EVHC.O were all down around 2 percent.
+Shares of Community Health Systems Inc dropped 7.6 percent and Tenet Healthcare Corp shares fell 4.8 percent at mid-afternoon.
+HCA Holdings Inc, Universal Health Services Inc and Envision Healthcare Corp were all down around 2 percent.

 Sector stocks had gained after Republicans on Friday pulled legislation to gut the 2010 Affordable Care Act, often dubbed Obamacare, and said they would move on to other issues on President Donald Trump's agenda, like tax reform.